ShubhamSingh-9/Netflix-Recommendation/README.md

 The reason I am posting it now is to track my progress and see how far I have come.
 It is also a great opportunity to receive feedback and suggestions on how I can improve my model.

 The Netflix Recommendation Model uses basic libraries and techniques to provide quick and simple movie recommendations on individual Geners basics for Netflix users.
+Have used Scikit-Lerab Library and coisne while building this model.
 The model is built using Python, a popular language in the data science community, and utilizes data science concepts such as collaborative filtering and content-based recommendations.

 Netflix is known for its sophisticated recommendation system, which is a key factor in the company's success.
 The Netflix Recommendation Model aims to replicate some of the basic principles behind the Netflix recommendation system.
 By using this model, I hope to gain a deeper understanding of how recommendation systems work and how I can improve my skills in this field.